Board Chair – Trevor Carlyon

-Trevor has worked in child protection, mental health, disability services, juvenile justice and adult corrections reform and private practice consulting environments.
-He has been an Assistant Director- General and has served as both Chair and Director on a number of government and non-government organisation boards.
+Trevor has worked in child protection, mental health, juvenile justice and adult corrections reform and private practice consulting environments.
+He has been an Assistant Director- General (Queensland Government) and has served as both Chair and Director on a number of government and non-government organisation boards.
+He has been the CEO of large community service organisations.

-He is strongly committed to organisational partnering and has experience in award winning corporate partnerships (Franklins, Kellogg, Optus and Xstrata).
-He has been a judge (6 years) for the Queensland Premier’s Excellence in Public Sector Management awards, a member of the Queensland Compact Governance Committee, a Visiting Fellow at ANU, a Business Fellow at University of Queensland and has a long term interest in partnering between the public sector and NGO’s.
-He is currently mentoring new CEO’s and assisting agencies with alliance building and mergers.
+He is committed to organisational collaboration and has experience in award winning corporate partnerships.
+Trevor has been a judge for the Queensland Premier’s Excellence in Public Sector Management awards, a member of the Queensland Compact Governance Committee, a Visiting Fellow at ANU (Mental Health Research), Business Fellow at University of Queensland and has a career long interest in partnering between the public sector and NGO’s.

 Julie Aganoff – Executive Director